Starting from:

 The VSKYLABS 'Test-Pilot': He-162 Project for X-Plane flight simulator was designed to allow a glimpse into the common practices involved in flying a 1st generation jet fighter aircraft.

-The Heinkel He-162 was designed and built as the cheapest and simplest aircraft to be manufactured, flown and get operational ASAP, yet to set a high bar of performance and capabilities.
-It was designed with the approach of having the aircraft lineup to be built by unskilled or semi-skilled human resources.
+was designed and built as the cheapest and simplest aircraft to be manufactured, flown, and made operational as soon as possible, yet set a high bar for performance and capabilities.
+It was designed with the approach of having the aircraft lineup built by unskilled or semi-skilled human resources.
 The construction lineup included war prisoners as well.
-These circumstances lead to the creation of a high performance innovative jet fighter, which was poorly and harshly built and constructed.
+These circumstances led to the creation of a high-performance, innovative jet fighter, which was poorly and harshly built.

-Unless being flown and operated within limits (mechanically and aerodynamically), the VSKYLABS He-162 *will* blow tires, collapse landing gears, lose flying surfaces, experience engine flame-outs, engine fire, break-up and other surprises...just like its real-world big brother.
+, the VSKYLABS He-162 will blow tires, collapse landing gears, lose flying surfaces, experience engine flame-outs, engine fires, break up, and other surprises... just like its real-world big brother.

 This project is part of the VSKYLABS 'Test-Pilot' series, designed specifically for use with X-Plane cutting edge Flight Model.